AElfProject/AElf/docs/resources/cli/methods.md

 If you need to pass file contents as a parameter, you can enter the relative or absolute path of the file

-Enter the params one by one, type `Enter` to skip optional param:
+Enter the params one by one, type `Enter` to skip optional parameters:
 ?
 Enter the required param <tokenSymbol>: ELF
 ?
 Enter the required param <proposalReleaseThreshold.minimalApprovalThreshold>: 666
 ?
 Enter the required param <proposalReleaseThreshold.maximalRejectionThreshold>: 666